contact1979/CycloneNew/README.md

-# Crypto Arbitrage Bot
+# HydroBot

 ## Disclaimer

-This Crypto Arbitrage Bot is for educational and research purposes only.
+This HydroBot is for educational and research purposes only.
 Cryptocurrency trading carries a high level of risk, and may not be suitable for all investors.
 Before deciding to trade cryptocurrency, you should carefully consider your investment objectives, level of experience, and risk appetite.
 The possibility exists that you could sustain a loss of some or all of your initial investment and therefore you should not invest money that you cannot afford to lose.
 You should be aware of all the risks associated with cryptocurrency trading, and seek advice from an independent financial advisor if you have any doubts.
 This project is an educational exercise and not intended to be assumed as an actionable financial model.

 ## Overview
-This project implements a **Crypto Arbitrage Bot** designed to detect and exploit price discrepancies between different cryptocurrency exchanges.
+This project implements a **HydroBot** designed to detect and exploit price discrepancies between different cryptocurrency exchanges.
 The bot continuously monitors bid-ask spreads and executes arbitrage opportunities when favorable conditions arise.
 Specifically, this bot identifies inter-exchange arbitrage opportunities by analyzing price data in real-time from multiple exchanges such as **Coinbase** and **Bitfinex**.

 The architecture leverages Python for real-time data collection, analysis, and multi-threaded execution of trades.
 It supports both **market orders** and **limit orders**, with detailed handling of exchange-specific APIs, fee structures, and latency challenges.